 By: Julia Longenecker, Communications and Marketing Assistant

-Tell me about your professional background.
+Could you tell me about your professional background?

 What is your journey with mental wellness?